moonem/Win-Loss-Prediction-on-Major-League-Soccer/SeanTyson/README.md

-# FinalProject
-Predict outcome based on sports data.

-Test
+# Updates will be made on seantyson_branch until merged